Thank The Audience?

 Say Thank You

-Hopefully, the product or service you are selling is going to be helpful for them.
-Nevertheless, you should be grateful for the opportunity to present to them.
+The product or service you are selling is going to be helpful to them.
+Nevertheless, you should be grateful for the opportunity to present to them, and so thanking them would be appropriate.

-Likewise if you are trying to encourage people to donate to the charity you represent or, indeed, become a volunteer like you, you’ll want to thank them for their interest, won’t you?
+Likewise if you are trying to encourage people to donate to the charity you represent, you will want to thank them for their interest, won’t you?

 When you deliver a speech or presentation, it’s important to structure your words for maximum impact.

-You then need a strong closing sentence to signal you have finished speaking.
+You need a strong closing sentence or two to signal you have finished speaking and to highlight the key points of your presentation.

 “Thank you for listening to my presentation.
-I hope you can now see that if you … (buy, subscribe, sign-up etc) … you will … (A, B, and most importantly, C).”
+(Now slow down slightly and enunciate clearly …) I hope you can see that if you … (buy, subscribe, sign-up etc) … you will … (A, B, and most importantly, C).”

-And then stand up straight, smile and look around the room before sitting down.
+And then stand up straight, smile and look around the room before sitting down, or taking questions if appropriate.

 Subscribe to our newsletter to receive blog updates.